Frequently Asked Questions

 If I'm interested in this program, what should be my next step?

-Meet with a faculty advisor to discuss which CIT programs would work best for you.
+Meet with a faculty member to discuss which CIT programs would work best for you or ask a question.

 Kim Groesbeck, Program Support Specialist